People are increasingly turning to social media for healthcare information and resources.

 - Patients should be reassured (both current and prospective)

-- When it comes to social relations, adhering to HIPAA
+- When it comes to social relations, adhering to NMC

 - It's a tough order to do all of the above while also trying to engage and build your audience.